brajeshwar/brajeshwar.github.io/_posts/2008/2008-07-14-career-in-linux-2.md

----
-layout: post
-title: Thinking about career in Linux?
+# Thinking about career in Linux?
 Part 2
----

 ![Career in Linux)](/static/2008/linux-career-2.jpg)